Posts Tagged ‘Halloween’

 When the presentation ended the woman stayed to take questions from the audience.
 As Dan and Victoria approached, the woman greeted Dan with a smile, saying, “Nice shirt.”

-Dan looked down at his Halloween shirt that he totally forgot he was wearing.
+Dan looked down at his Halloween shirt, which he totally forgot he was wearing.
 “Thanks.” he said.
 Then looking back up at her he asked.
 “Are you a Halloween fan?”

 “Well, my mother was.”
 The woman said.
 “You probably never heard of her.
 Janet Leigh?”